Ditch Plex: Building a Bulletproof Jellyfin Media Server on Linux

 Reclaiming movie night from subscription creep

 There was a golden age when Plex felt like magic: you pointed it at a folder of films, and suddenly your living room television displayed glossy posters, plot summaries, and trailers as if you ran a private streaming service.
-For many people that magic has slowly curdled into nagging account prompts, paywalled features, and the creeping sense that the software guarding your own files now answers to someone else.
+For a steady stream of long-time users that magic has slowly curdled into nagging account prompts, paywalled features, and the creeping sense that the software guarding your own files now answers to someone else.
 If you have started eyeing the monthly subscription column of your bank statement with suspicion, this guide is for you.
 We will build a media server that is genuinely yours, runs on a modest Linux box, transcodes video efficiently, and never once asks you to log in to a remote service to watch the films sitting on your own hard drive.

 Plex has not become a bad product overnight, but its centre of gravity has shifted.
 The most contentious change for hobbyists has been the requirement to authenticate against Plex’s own servers even to reach your local media, which means an outage or an account dispute on their side can lock you out of files you physically own.
 Layer on top of that the steady migration of once-free features behind the Plex Pass subscription: hardware transcoding, mobile downloads, and skip-intro detection have all become premium perks at one point or another.